 Allergic Living strongly recommends you review our Step by Step Guide to Dining Out Safely before embarking on any restaurant visit.

-It is always essential to conduct your own research when selecting a potential restaurant to visit.
-Call ahead to notify them of your allergies, and always speak to a chef or manager once you arrive.
+Important Note: Allergic Living recommends restaurants that it considers allergy-friendly on the basis of company protocols and journalistic interviews to confirm allergy training and process.
+We cannot be responsible for individual restaurant experiences, and remind readers that is always essential to conduct your own research when selecting a potential restaurant to visit, and that policies can change.
+Call ahead to notify a restaurant’s manager of your allergies and that accommodation is possible.
+Speak to a manager once you arrive.
 Confirm that any menu item ordered does not contain your allergen, and that proper measures are taken to avoid cross-contamination in the kitchen.
 If you aren’t satisfied or don’t feel safe, take your business elsewhere.

 Maggiano’s Little Italy

 44 locations in 21 states and the District of Columbia